carmine560/trading-assistant/README.md

 ### Configure Cash Balance and Price Limit Regions

-Configure the cash balance and (optional) price limit regions on Hyper SBI 2 for Tesseract to recognize these prices. `trading_assistant.py` only references a price limit if the previous closing price does not exist in the market data in the “[Create Startup Script](#create-startup-script)” section.
+Configure the cash balance and (optional) price limit regions in Hyper SBI 2 for Tesseract to recognize these prices. `trading_assistant.py` only references a price limit if the previous closing price does not exist in the market data in the “[Create Startup Script](#create-startup-script)” section.
 Because a